rspec/rspec-metagem/README.markdown

 # RSpec Expectations

-rspec-expectations adds `should` and `should_not` to every object and includes Rspec::Matchers, a library of standard matchers.
+rspec-expectations adds `should` and `should_not` to every object and includes RSpec::Matchers, a library of standard matchers.

 rspec-expectations is currently in alpha release.
 While you are welcome to track, fork, explore, etc, we're too early in the process to start fielding